-"Extra Help" - A Medicare or a State program to help people with limited income and resources pay Medicare prescription drug program costs, such as premiums, deductibles, and coinsurance.
+"Extra Help" - A Medicare program to help people with limited income and resources pay Medicare prescription drug program costs, such as premiums, deductibles, and coinsurance.

-Grievance - A type of complaint you make about our plan or providers including a complaint concerning the quality of your care.
+Grievance - A type of complaint you make about our plan or providers, including a complaint concerning the quality of your care.
 This type of complaint does not involve coverage or payment disputes.